* White House firm on raising tax rates for wealthy

 WASHINGTON, Nov 13 (Reuters) - Both sides in the U.S. “fiscal cliff” debate stood their ground on Tuesday as they gathered in Washington for the first time since the elections, with a fundamental tax dispute preventing a broader compromise on deficit reduction.

-The White House made clear it was ready to negotiate with Republicans on taxes and spending, but a spokesman for Democratic President Barack Obama said he will not budge on insisting that tax rates for the wealthy must rise in 2013.
+The White House made clear it was ready to negotiate with Republicans on taxes and spending, but a spokesman for Democratic President Barack Obama said he will not budge on insisting that the wealthy’s tax rates must rise in 2013.

-Obama wants to extend the individual income tax rates for 98 percent of Americans, but he will not agree to extend them for the top 2 percent of earners, White House spokesman Jay Carney told a briefing.
-He said the president would demand that a deficit-cutting agreement include $1.6 trillion in new tax revenues.
+The president wants to extend the individual income tax rates for 98 percent of Americans, but he will not agree to extend them for the top 2 percent of earners, White House spokesman Jay Carney said at a news conference.

-Obama is scheduled to hold a news conference on Wednesday, during which he will be questioned about negotiations.
+On Wednesday, Obama is scheduled to hold a news conference, during which he will be questioned about fiscal cliff negotiations.

-Senate Republican leader Mitch McConnell said his party was open to discussing new government revenues, but not raising tax rates.
+On the Senate floor on Tuesday, Republican leader Mitch McConnell said his party was open to discussing new government revenues, but not raising tax rates.
 “We’re ... not about to further weaken the economy by raising tax rates and hurting jobs,” he said.

 The defiant remarks came as Congress returned from a post-election break with seven weeks left to deal with the “fiscal cliff,” a convergence of urgent tax and spending issues that, if mishandled, could plunge the economy into another recession according to the non-partisan Congressional Budget Office.

-While the big fight is over tax rates, the dispute has held up other consequential tax measures on which there is less disagreement.
-Among them is a fix to the alternative minimum tax, which is designed to protect Americans who are not wealthy from being taxed as if they were.
+While the big fight is over tax rates, the dispute has held up other consequential tax measures on which there is less disagreement, among them a fix to the alternative minimum tax, which is designed to protect Americans who are not wealthy from being taxed as if they were.